ernest-bruce/human-internet/humanity/humanity.md

 ## POWER TO YOU
 >the human_internet has human values
-· it serves you, and helps businesses serve you privately, securely, respectfully, and honorably
+· it serves you, and helps businesses serve you privately, securely, respectfully, reliably, and honorably

 &nbsp;